foundriesio/docs/source/reference-manual/factory/event-queues.rst

 important events that aren't easy to poll for.
 These include things
 like:

- * The first time a device connects to the device gateway.
+ * The first time a device connects to the :ref:`device gateway <ref-ota-architecture>`.
  * When a device applies a configuration change.
  * When an OTA update starts and completes.